german-gonzalez/networkingworkshop/Lab4Instructions.md

 As before `192.168.1.100` should not be able to reach the Internet, and instances in the `10.0.0.0/8` ranges should not be able to ping one another.

+> [!DANGER]
+> If you were unable to complete lab3 successfully, then it may be that instances in the `10.0.0.0/16` and `10.1.0.0/16` networks can still talk to each other.
+That's fine, it just means you need to expect that to be different from the testing matrix results.
+The aim of this lab is to set up inter-region peering and prove that you can reach the NAT instance from the second region.